HirotakaDango/ArtCODE/README.md

 <h4>You can install ArtCODE as progressive webapp.</h4>

-<h4>Note, you need to install sqlite database extension to run the sqlite database!</h4>
+<h4>Note, you need to install sqlite database extension to run the sqlite database!
+Or if you use xampp, you can go to xampp control panel then click config, click php.ini, search sqlite extension and remove the semicolon.</h4>

 <h4>Features:</h4>
 <br>